Kayoo-asso/Topogether/README.md

   - MapControl bottom center controls z-index
   - MapControl bottom right controls z-index and bottom padding
 - `cursor-pointer` behavior for GradeCircle
+- The Drag interaction in TopoMarkers was never used apparently?

 ### Content and features